 There is no way to repair or regrow the damaged lung tissue.
-The goal of treatment for people with pulmonary emphysema is to live more comfortably, control symptoms, and prevent the disease from getting worse.
+The goal of treatment for people with emphysema is to live more comfortably, control symptoms, and prevent the disease from getting worse.

 A key part of treatment is to quit smoking, including e-cigarettes.

 Tips to help you get the most from a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.